profbear/pipeprofen/README.md

 `#usethatword` `#nationalism` :us: :us: :us:

 # todo
-1. why doesn't curl work? try require('request') maybe
 1. option toggles keep/replace selected text
+1. default no args text to `xargs -I{} bash -c '{}'`
+    1. or create a token to simplify the re-typing of common args
+1. environment variables
+1. history holding of previous args (and inputs? meh)
-1. ingest `args` from clipboard, like so `$(bash -c args)`
+1. ingest `args` from clipboard, like so `$(bash -c clipboard)`
-1. history of previous args
 1. customize `bash -c` in case bash is not present
+1. tokenize editor contents to use tokens as a testing framework
+    1. e.g.: read editor contents, parse AST, pipe code to bash args
-1. test on windows
+1. does it even work on windows?

 # thanks
 Thank you for using my plugin, no bullshit.